 Testing apps across various providers in this form allows you to abstract away the details of provider specific implementations, and focus on how your app operates in the various contexts.

-If you’d like to learn about Pulumi and how to manage your infrastructure and Kubernetes through code, get started today.
+If you’d like to learn about Pulumi and how to manage your infrastructure and Kubernetes multi-cloud capabilities through code, get started today.
 Pulumi is open source and free to use.

 For further examples on how to use Pulumi to create Kubernetes clusters, or deploy workloads to a cluster, check out the rest of the Kubernetes tutorials.